bananajoeo7/csc2/BigInt/StudyQuestion_Response.md

 ### Answers:

 1: First, in the calculator program you would have to let the program recognize the new operations "M" and "A".
 In the case of the "M" operation you would have to just make the current vale, lets denote it as Num, so ```Num = -Num```.
 In the case of the "A" operation you would first have to check if the number is greater than or less that zero, and if its greater than zero return Num, but if its less than zero you would just have to make ```Num = -Num```, just like before.

 2: To have the program recognize a word instead of a character, you would have the program check for a string instead of a charcter.
 Additionally, you would probably want to have the recieved string be changed to all lowercase to prevent any possibility's for failure.

+3: First, you would have to change int variables to double variables.
+ Next you would have to chaneg the input to take double values instead of int values, and same with the output.
+And finnaly change the opperations to handle double values.

+4: I am unaware of how to do this, but my first step would be to research how to do this using some rudementary display system or use some game engine that supports c and c++ to use its tools to make a simple GUI, like godot.

+5: To implement a clear command "C" you would have to let the prgram recognize the input for the new opperator "C".
+Then you would likely have all of your variables be global and just have a function that sets all of the variables to 0.

+6: To have your calculator use parentheses you would likely have to have the program take an input as a string.
+Next, you would have to parse through the string until it found each parentheses with the parse labeling where the parentheses is with variables like "j" and "i".
+Then, have the program complete the operations within the parentheses first, and then finnaly the operators outside of the parentheses.